Power Management on VMware Horizon Cloud on Microsoft Azure

 Figure 1: Powered on time for 30 desktops with Scheduled (Purple) vs. Load-Based Power Management (blue, and actual user demand in green)

 It is important to match the correct policy configuration to the correct user assignments.
-There are several key user metrics that you should keep in mind:
+There are several key user metrics that you should keep in mind as you read through this document:

 • Size of User Group / Assignment – Configuring the assignment as close to the number of users in the given groups as possible.
 This applies to all power management policies.

 • Peak Times – Knowing the times when you need to have the maximum or minimum amount of resources available on-demand.
+Peak Times may change based on seasonality or projects.
 Knowing these will help you decide when to use load-based policies.

-• Selecting the correct assignment type for each user group – Its always best to match a user group to the type of remote desktop or application delivery method.
+• Selecting the correct Pool Group type for each user group – It’s always best to match a user group to the type of remote desktop or application delivery method.
 Consider, as you read below, that some power management and scalability configurations apply differently to each assignment type.

-• Variability – All user groups will have some variability.
-With a larger percentage of work-from-home users, you may need to leverage a combination of load-based and schedule-based power management policies to accommodate.
+• Variability – Some user groups will have some variability in work schedules and locality.
+With a larger percentage of remote users, you may need to leverage a combination of load-based and schedule-based power management policies to accommodate.

 All of these variables should weigh in on choosing which power management policy will apply to each user group.